 Emergency care assistant

-- controlling bleeding
+- controlling severe bleeding

 - treating wounds and fractures

-- dealing with patients with spinal injuries
+- looking after patients with possible spinal injuries

 ECAs have to respond to any emergency situation.
 Many emergencies are likely to be distressing and involve people who are badly hurt and severely traumatised.
 For example: